Cbsoftware/PressureNet-SDK/Documentation.md

 Settings
 --------

-The pressureNET SDK offers settings that allow you to customize its behavior.
+The PressureNet SDK offers settings that allow you to customize its behavior.
 To receive the current settings, send a *CbService.MSG_GET_SETTINGS* message.
 You will receive a CbSettingsHandler object back, which you can then read and modify, before saving the Settings with *CbService.MSG_SET_SETTINGS*.
 The available settings are documented here.

 **Data Collection Frequency**

-This specifies how frequently pressureNET will run in the background to collect data.
+This specifies how frequently PressureNet will run in the background to collect data.
 The values are stored in milliseconds, and the SDK uses Android's AlarmManager to set these alarms.
 There is no guarantee that data will be collected on schedule, as various resources may be unavailable (such as location).
 When the network is not available, data is collected on schedule and stored for transmission the next time the alarm fires with an active network connection.
 The default value is 10 minutes (600000ms).

 **Toggle auto-submit**